The Questor Tapes: Plot

-Project Questor is the brainchild of the genius Emil Vaslovik, Ph.D., a Nobel laureate, to build a superhuman android.
-A team of the world's foremost experts is able to build the android despite not understand the components with which they are working — they are only able to follow the instructions and install the parts left by Vaslovik, who has disappeared.
-Attempts to decode the programming tape erased approximately half of the tape's contents.
-They decide to substitute their own programming, over the objections of Jerry Robinson (Mike Farrell), the only team member who had actually worked with Dr. Vaslovik.
-He is overruled by the head of the project, Geoffrey Darrow (John Vernon).
-When the android's body is finished, the new tape is loaded, but with no apparent results.
-In desperation, Robinson persuades Darrow to use what is left of Vaslovik's tape.
-Again, the team is disappointed, as there appears to be no response.
+Project Questor is the creation of Nobel laureate Emil Vaslovik, Ph.D., a brilliant scientist who plans to build a superhuman android.
+After he disappears, an international team of experts constructs the android from Valovik's parts and blueprints.
+The experts don't fully understand the components and their attempts to decode the programming tape damages it.
+Geoffrey Darrow, the head of the project, orders the half-erased tape replaced with new programming, over the objections of Jerry Robinson, the only team member who had actually worked with Dr. Vaslovik.
+The new programming is installed in the completed android's body.
+When nothing happens, Robinson persuades Darrow to use Vaslovik's damaged tape, but it doesn't work either.

-Once left alone, the android comes to life.
-It adds various cosmetic touches to a previously featureless outer skin, transforming itself from an "it" to a "him", and he (Robert Foxworth) then leaves the laboratory to visit Vaslovik's office and archives; it is there that he first identifies himself as "part of Project Questor".
-The android seeks out Robinson, whom he forces to accompany him in a search for Vaslovik, with Darrow in pursuit of both, following a minuscule datum in his original programming.
+After the team departs, the android comes to life and adds various cosmetic touches to its previously featureless outer skin, taking on a male appearance.
+The android leaves the lab for Vaslovik's office and archives and identifies himself as "part of Project Questor".
+The android seeks out Robinson and forcibly brings him in a search for Vaslovik.
+Darrow sets off in pursuit of both.

-Questor (who becomes more "human" as the story progresses) only knows that it has something to do with an "aquatic vehicle" — a boat — and that if he does not find Vaslovik before the end of a countdown, the nuclear generator in his abdomen will overload and explode.
-Vaslovik had programmed this into him to prevent his creation from being misused, and time is running out.
-The pair, traveling to England, escape from custody and travel to the home of Lady Helena Trimble (Dana Wynter), who had known and worked with Vaslovik.

-Just as Questor deciphers the clues and tells Robinson that he knows where Vaslovik is, he is machine gunned by a British soldier in a park, whereupon he returns to the laboratory.
-Questor is damaged and his fusion reaction will overload - destroying Questor plus a large area of where he is in a day.
-Robinson partially repairs Questor, and Darrow gives him two options: If Robinson puts a homing transmitter inside the android, they will be given a plane to find Vaslovik, but if Robinson refuses, the android will be flown to a safe location where the explosion will not endanger anyone.
-Robinson implants the beacon, and they jet off to Mount Ararat; the "boat" imperative, as Questor had realized just minutes before being shot, had referred to Noah's Ark.
+Questor, acting more human as time passes and his programming evolves, knows he is programmed to seek an aquatic vehicle, and that a countdown timer will cause the nuclear generator in his abdomen to explode if he fails to find Vaslovik.
+Questor and Robinson travel to England, and the home of Lady Helena Trimble, who had known and worked with Vaslovik.
+Questor deciphers a number of clues in his programming and tells Robinson he knows where to find Vaslovik, but he is machine gunned by a British soldier in a park, forcing a return to the laboratory.
+The attack has accelerated the countdown to the explosion to about a day.
+Robinson partially repairs Questor, and Darrow gives him two options: put a homing transmitter inside the android, and they will be given a plane to find Vaslovik.
+If Robinson refuses, the android will be flown to a location where the explosion will not endanger anyone.
+Robinson implants the transmitter, and they jet off to Mount Ararat; the "boat" imperative, as Questor had realized just minutes before being shot, had referred to Noah's Ark.